 What does an animal do when it doesn’t know its migratory path?
-Such was the problem for the whooping crane.
-Near extinction due to hunting and loss of habitat, North American whooping cranes were in danger.
+The whooping crane faced this problem.
+These birds were nearly extinct due to hunting and loss of habitat.

 Cranes are excellent navigators.
-They can follow well-defined paths that young cranes learn from their parents.
+They learn from their parents to follow well-defined paths.
 But by 1941, there were only 15 whooping cranes left in the world.

-Conservation efforts have brought those numbers up to more than 400 individuals today.
+A solution was hatched.
+Young birds were trained to follow small aircraft that guided them along a safe route.
 These birds are so smart, they only need to be shown once.
-Having made the southbound trip with their guides, they were able to return on their own.
-Now, the cranes can pass on their knowledge to the next generation.
+Having made a one-way trip with their guides, they were able to return on their own.
+Now, the cranes can teach their young!